Where To Get Confidential Help

-We know that experiencing harassment or violence can have a negative impact on your academic success and/or safety on campus, regardless of when it happened, where it occurred or who perpetrated it.
+We know that experiencing discriminatory harassment or sexual misconduct can have a negative impact on your academic success and/or safety on campus, regardless of when it happened, where it occurred, or who perpetrated it.
 We want to help you access resources that can lead to healing and continued success at Weber State University.

-Anyone at Weber State who is a victim/survivor or has experienced discrimination, harassment or violence can access Advocacy Services through Safe@Weber.
-Advocacy Services are available to everyone, inclusive of sex, gender identity/expression and sexual orientation.
+Anyone at Weber State who is a victim/survivor or has experienced sexual misconduct can access Advocacy Services through Safe@Weber.
+Advocacy Services are available to everyone on campus, inclusive of sex, gender identity/expression, and sexual orientation.

-The Women's Center staff is not required to report sexual misconduct to the Office of Affirmative Action/Equal Opportunity unless the victim/survivor wants our support in reporting to the institution.
-We are Campus Security Authorities, and we do have to share some limited information with the Weber State Police about crimes committed on campus.
-Come talk to us so we can tell you more.
+The Women's Center staff is not required to report discrimination, harassment, or sexual misconduct to the Office of Equal Opportunity unless the victim/survivor wants our support in reporting to the institution.
+We are Campus Security Authorities and we do have to share some limited information with the Weber State Police about crimes committed on campus.
+Come talk to us so we can tell you more!

 Advocacy Services include: